qxiao2ub/hw7-group-Ling-YX-QY/README.md

 ## Sources (Not done, add in the references you used)

 References for API
-- The source code came from [a Github page.](https://github.com/nolanbconaway/underground)
+- The source code came from [a GitHub repository.](https://github.com/nolanbconaway/underground)
 - The code retrieves data from [NYC MTA.](https://datamine.mta.info/)

 References used in Transform API data to Python Dataframe section